knotsanimation/kloch/doc/source/index.rst

 .. literalinclude:: _injected/demo-fileformat/profile.yml
    :language: yaml
-   :caption: a profile with the configuration for a `rezenv` launcher
+   :caption: a profile with the configuration for a `rezenv` launcher which inherit another profile

 `Launchers` are internally-defined python objects that specify how to execute a combinations of options and (optional) command.